azazellochg/em_health/docs/settings.rst

 .. tip:: An instrument can have several associated DataSources (for HM, APM, AutoCTF, AutoStar, ToolReadiness, Velox etc).
 You need to select one that has `Software->Server` parameter.

-- **instrument**: this field has to match the name of the instrument in the Health Monitor.
+- **instrument**: this field has to match the instrument in the Health Monitor.
 The format is `"serial number, model name"`.
 Model name can be found in the Health Monitor, it's the text inside [] brackets (#3 on the screenshot above).
 - **serial**: serial number of the instrument.
 Digits only (#2 on the screenshot above).
 - **model**: custom field, used for display purposes.
 You can customize this.
 - **name**: custom field, used for display purposes.
 You can customize this.